Sam Berman: Books

-His advertising art included a unique approach of caricaturing ordinary people, as seen in his Pitney-Bowes Postage Meter ad which ran in The Saturday Evening Post in 1955.
-His children's books include Pixie Pete's Christmas Party (1937), Miriam Schlein's Shapes (Scott Foresman, 1952) and Dinosaur Joke Book (Grosset & Dunlap, 1969).
-Other books illustrated by Berman include Sullivan Bites News: Perverse News Items (Little, Brown, 1954) by Frank Sullivan.
+His advertising art included a unique approach of caricaturing ordinary people, as seen in his Pitney-Bowes Postage Meter advertisement which ran in The Saturday Evening Post in 1955.
+His children's books include Pixie Pete's Christmas Party (1937), Miriam Schlein's Shapes (Scott Foresman, 1952), Dinosaur Joke Book (Grosset & Dunlap, 1969) and Sullivan Bites News: Perverse News Items by Frank Sullivan (Little, Brown, 1954).

 As head of his own map-making firm, he created an unusual relief map, the six-foot Geo-Physical Globe.
-Berman lived in Chappaqua, New York and later lived in Spain.
+Berman lived in Chappaqua, New York, and later lived in Spain.

 Death

-Berman died in 1995 in New York City, 2 weeks after his 88th birthday.
+Berman died in 1995 in New York City, two weeks after his 88th birthday.